 Tracey Lindberg is a citizen of As’in’i’wa’chi Ni’yaw Nation Rocky Mountain Cree and hails from the Kelly Lake Cree Nation community.
 She is an award-winning academic writer and teacher of Indigenous studies and Indigenous law at two universities in Canada.
 She sings the blues loudly, talks quietly and is next in a long line of argumentative Cree women.
 This is her first novel.

 Here!
-Magazine is created with and for newcomers to Canada to give newcomers the opportunity to see themselves and their newcomer experiences reflected in the media.
+Magazine is created by and for newcomers to Canada to give newcomers the opportunity to see themselves and their experiences reflected in the media.